-Our TRA-accredited Primary (7-11) PGCE course, which leads to Qualified Teacher Status (QTS), will allow you to work as a teacher in primary education settings.
+This course leads to Qualified Teacher Status (QTS), which will allow you to work as a teacher in primary education settings.

-The course consists of modules that will develop your understanding of the role of a teacher.
+Our modules will develop your understanding of the role of a teacher.
 During your lectures and seminars you’ll adopt a critical approach to evaluate pedagogical traditions, as well as the curriculum and children’s rights.
 You’ll also learn about how you can use and undertake research to engage with issues in education.